-When there is only one tooth adjacent to an empty space, Dr. McLaughlin and Dr. Nelson may recommend a cantilever bridge.
+When there is only one tooth adjacent to an empty space, Dr. McLaughlin and Dr. Mueller (Nelson) may recommend a cantilever bridge.
 This option is best for front teeth that do not have primary biting and chewing functions.

 When several teeth are missing in a row, a resin bonded bridge, also known as a Maryland bridge, may be best.
 This option is supported by a plastic framework that attaches to adjacent teeth with metal wings.

-During your tooth replacement consultation Dr. McLaughlin and Dr. Nelson will discuss which of these options will best meet your needs.
+During your tooth replacement consultation Dr. McLaughlin and Dr. Mueller (Nelson) will discuss which of these options will best meet your needs.